json-api/json-api/format/index.md

 #### Resource IDs <a href="#document-structure-resource-object-ids" id="document-structure-resource-object-ids" class="headerlink"></a>

-Each resource object **SHOULD** contain an ID, which may be represented by an `"id"` key, a `"clientid"` key, or both.

-The `"id"` key in a resource object represents a unique identifier for the underlying resource, scoped to its type.
-Its value **MUST** be a string which **SHOULD** only contain alphanumeric characters, dashes and underscores.
-It can be used with URL templates to fetch related resources, as described below.
+Each resource object **SHOULD** contain a unique identifier, or ID, when available.
+IDs **MAY** be assigned by the server or by the client, as described below, and **SHOULD** be unique for a resource when scoped by its type.
+An ID **SHOULD** be represented by an `"id"` key and its value **MUST** be a string which **SHOULD** only contain alphanumeric characters, dashes and underscores.

-Servers **MAY** optionally support use of a `"clientid"` to correlate a resource on the client with a newly created resource on the server.
-The `"clientid"` value has the same requirements as the `"id"` value, with the exception that its uniqueness is only scoped to a particular client and resource type.
-The role of `"clientid"` in creating resources is described below.
+IDs can be used with URL templates to fetch related resources, as described below.

 In scenarios where uniquely identifying information between client and server is unnecessary (e.g. read-only, transient entities), JSON API allows for